viktorbobinski/Ledger-API/README.md

 # Ledger-API

+## Stack
+SpringBoot application with Spring Data, Spring Web, Thymeleaf & H2 Database

 ## About
-SpringBoot application with Spring Data, Spring Web, Thymeleaf & H2 Database

-Java API, a ledger between 2 people. +/- values posted as @RequestParam which represent transactions between them.
+Java API is a ledger between 2 people. +/- values posted as @RequestParam which represent transactions between them.

 ## Photos